unlock-protocol/discount-hook/README.md

 This project implements an Unlock [PublicLock Hook](https://docs.unlock-protocol.com/core-protocol/public-lock/hooks) that can be used on Locks smart contracts to support "Discount Code".

-This process is _secured_ and cannot be bypassed by calling the contract directly as the password is used to submit the transaction on-chain.
+This process is _secured_ and cannot be bypassed by calling the contract directly as the discount code is used to submit the transaction on-chain.

 When the user enters a discount code on the frontend application, it is used to generate a private key that is then used to sign the recipient's address.
 That signature is passed as the data argument on the `purchase` call.